 My favorite broccoli recipes:

 Raw spinach has some of the lowest amount of net carbs of all the veggies.
 They are a superfood – packed with vitamins and iron!

-Raw spinach only has 0.4g net carbs per 1 cup serving.
+Raw spinach only has 0.4 gram of net carbs per 1 cup serving.
 It shrinks a lot when it cooks, so you’ll have to keep that in mind if you track your macros.

 My favorite spinach recipes are:

 Another one of my favorite low-carb veggies is asparagus!
 It's a spring veggie and tastes amazing when you roast them.

 There are only 2.4g net carbs in each 1 cup serving.

 Here are some of my favorite asparagus recipes:

 - Asparagus Stuffed Chicken Breast

 They are really easy to grow and you can find them all over at your local farmer's market.
 Cucumbers only have about 1.6g net carbs in each ½ cup serving.